Trading-com-Dados/Trading-com-Dados.github.io/content.md

 # How to use
 ## Machine Learning
-This library has a few machine learning models that you can use in your daily activities.
+This library has a few machine learning models that you can use in your daily activities, both supervised and unsupervised.

-With our lib, you can easily implement machine learning models to your daily activities in the financial market.

 ```python
 from tradingcomdados import unsupervised_learning as ul